jpotts/alfresco-developer-series/content/tutorial/tutorial.md

     </beans>
     ```

-Now restart the embedded Tomcat server and you should see that the types, aspects, and properties have the localized labels.
+Now re-build the AMPs and reload the Share container and you should see that the types, aspects, and properties have the localized labels.

 Share Configuration Summary
 ---------------------------